seanboyce/ubiblio/README.md

 3. Autopopulate a book's fields by entering an ISBN (either by typing /isbn/[your-isbn]) into the address bar, or from the 'Add New Book" interface
 4. Reading list management for each user
 5. Book wishlist (just set owned=False, then update to True when you buy it)
 6. Withdraw and return books.
-Display a list of withdrawn books (to help put them away).
+Display a list of withdrawn books (to help put them away or figure out who has them).
 7. Admin users can access all features.
 Non-admin can only search, manage their reading list, and withdraw/return books.
 8. Content discovery (browse by genre).
-9. Works on most phones (browsing by genre will only work in landscape though, because of the sometimes long book summaries)
+9. Works on most phones (browsing by genre will only work in landscape though, because of the sometimes long book summaries).
 10. Really quite fast, low memory requirements for hosting (I typically see under 100MB and tiny CPU usage).
-11. No distractions -- it does what it needs to do and nothing else.
+11. No distractions -- it does what it needs to do and nothing else (by default).
 12. Docker, Docker Hub image, and no-container install options.
 A big thanks to m0ngr31 for helping with this!
-13. Backup options and management!
-While the best way to backup is still via the included script, this is convenient for people running this with Docker.
-14. Database upgrade, so you can keep your data when upgrading the app.
+13. Backup management!
-15. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
+14. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
 You can now judge books by their cover (but only if you want to)!
-16. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
+15. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
 Set them up in the admin menu.
-17. No hidden easter eggs!
+16. No hidden easter eggs!

 # Setup